How it Works

 Logging

-During testing, a log is generated by RSpec.
+During testing, the validator can generate an RSMP log.
 It’s often useful to print to the log, for example to print information about what steps are being performed by the test.
 If a test fails, this will make it easier to understand the log file.

 Example